Blazor Charts

 Elegantly Simple WebAssembly Blazor Charts

-This is a collection of Blazor Charts that is Elegantly Simple with the following key design principles:
+This is a collection of Blazor Charts that are Elegantly Simple with the following key design principles:

 The components or charts are developed with minimal dependencies to external libraries or frameworks.
-Wherever possible, they utilize the underlying programming language in a plain vanilla manner.
+Wherever possible, it utilizes the underlying programming language in a plain vanilla manner.

 • Adaptable

-Being simple and with minimal dependencies make these charts adaptable and flexible.
-Whenever the platform or framework changes, it will be easy to adjust each chart to keep it current and up to date.
+The component or chart being simple, vanilla and with minimal dependencies makes it adaptable.
+Whenever the platform or framework changes, it is easy to adapt the chart to keep it current and up to date.

 • Elegant as in easy to understand and change